 - Carol Suzanne Levitt (notice the name carol was retrieved)

 - Joseph Gordon-Levitt inexplicably performing Carole King's classic “You Make ...

-To conduct an even more targeted search, try enclosing your proximity search within quotation marks.
-Our search for “carole AROUND(2) levitt” retrieved 22,600 results.
-This search only retrieved results where the exact name carole preceded the exact name levitt (with up to two words in between carole and levitt).
+To conduct an even more targeted search, try enclosing each of your proximity search terms within their own set of quotation marks.
+Our search for “carole” AROUND(2) “levitt” retrieved 22,600 results.
+This search only retrieved results where the exact name carole was separated from exact name levitt (with up to two words in between carole and levitt).
 It disregarded any documents that included various spellings of carole and levitt while the earlier search, without quotation marks, retrieved results with spelling variations for carole and levitt.

 Many researchers searching for documents that include a specified proper name conduct a phrase search.
 But conducting a proximity search for a proper name, using AROUND(n), is a better search than a phrase search.
 For example, a phrase search for "carole levitt" retrieved 19,800 result and only retrieved results that referred to Carole Levitt in that exact order and with no intervening words.
 What is missing from this search are the results that an AROUND(2) proximity search retrieved above, such as: Levitt, Carole; Carole A. Levitt; Carole Ann Levitt; Levitt, Carole A., or Levitt, Carole Ann.